junaidrahim/autotyper/README.md

 # autotyper

-A simple command line tool to paste the contents of a file to the cursor after a delay of few seconds.
+A simple command line tool to write the contents of a file to the cursor after a delay of few seconds.
+It uses the `pyautogui` package to simulate the keystrokes to write out the file where the cursor is placed.

 ## Installation